AimanIzzuddin/MistralChat-ai/README.md

 # 🚀 MistralChat-ai

-A short description of what this project does and who it's for.
+A LLM from mistral-7B-distilled packed with container environment capable of multiple execution and scalable operation.
 ---

 ## 📖 Table of Contents